20squares/manifold-finance/manifold-hedger/documentation/pics/documentation.md

 `ghcup` is a very convenient solution in that it installs only in one folder (on Linux systems, `/home/$USER/.ghcup`).
 Should you decide to get rid of `haskell` altogether, just delete the folder.

-**A note of warning:** GHC, the `haskell` compiler installed with ghcup, relies on the GCC compiler.
+**A note of warning:** GHC, the `haskell` compiler installed with `ghcup`, relies heavily on the GCC compiler.
 GHC assumes that GCC comes together with all the relevant libraries.
 As such, in compiling the model you may get errors such as:
 ```sh
 /usr/bin/ld.gold: error: cannot find -ltinfo
 ```
-these errors hint at missing GCC library, which will have to be installed independently.
-The precise iter to do so depends on the libraries involves and on your operating system.
+these errors hint at missing GCC libraries, which will have to be installed independently.
+The precise iter to do so depends on the libraries involved and on your operating system.
 Unfortunately there is little we can do about it, as this is a problem with the general `haskell` developer infrastructure.

 # Explaining the model